jgeusebroek/docker-archivemail/README.md

 Use exactly like you would use the non dockerized Archivemail.
 See it's documentation.

 For example:
-`docker run -ti --rm jgeusebroek/archivemail imaps://username:password@server/mailbox`
+`docker run --rm -ti -v $PWD:/archive jgeusebroek/archivemail -o /archive --copy imaps://username:optionalpwd@server/"Some Folder"/mailbox`

 ## License